With Jira Service Desk 2.4 Atlassian introduced the new Automation Module. Quoting Atlassian's Automating your service desk announcement:

 - Select Options to set the "Run as" user, or the user who will appear to perform the rule's action on the service desk ticket.

-If you and your team find yourselves commenting frequently created issues by repeatedly using the same or similar phrases, Canned Responses for JIRA can help you re-use regularly employed wording.
+If you and your team find yourselves commenting frequently created issues by repeatedly using the same or similar phrases, Canned Responses Pro for Jira can help you re-use regularly employed wording.
 With this add-on you can now standardize your responses, avoid spelling mistakes, quit tedious copy-paste routines and speed up your entire Service Desk team's workflow.

 Thanks to the recently implemented integration with the Service Desk Automation API, this can now be done via the "Add canned response" action triggered by the new automation rules.
 Let's use the "notifying your customers about when to expect your team's response" as an example scenario to go through seting up a new canned response.